-To avoid conflicts in the use of college buildings and to serve as a clearing house for all college activities, a special committee of the faculty assigns rooms on the campus to student or other groups desiring them for meetings, dances, and other occasions.
+To avoid conflicts in the sue of college buildings and to serve as a clearing house for all college activities, a special committee of the faculty assigns rooms on the campus to student or other groups desiring them for meetings, dances, and other occasions.

-The rooms for which fees are charged are as follows:

-Auditorium (for dances) \$350 Auditorium (all uses by off-campus groups) 350 Auditorium (for convocations or events with- out tickets) Fairchild Theater (for performances where tickets are required) Fairchild Theater (for performances where tickets are not required) Music Auditorium (for performances where tickets are required) Music Auditorium (for performances where tickets are not required)

-Demonstration Hall Ballroom 20
+The rooms for which fees are charged are as follows: Auditorium (for dances) \$350 Auditorium (for convocations or events without tickets) 100 Fairchild Theater (for performances where tickets are required) 65 Fairchild Theater (for performances where tickets are not required) 50 Music Auditorium (for performances where tickets are required) 40 Music Auditorium (for performances where tickets are not required) 25 Demonstration Hall Ballroom 20 Little Theater, Home Economics Building 10

-Little Theater, Home Economics Building .....
-10 (There is a deposit fee of \$5 required with this reservation.)
+(There is a deposit fee of \$5 required with this reservation.)

-Before any rooms may be used for meetings. etc. after 5:00 p. m. on week-days and 12:00 noon on Saturdays, permission must be obtained from the office of Secretary J. A. Hannah.
+Before any rooms may be used for meetings etc. after 6:00 p. m. on week-days and 12:00 noon on Saturdays, permission must be obtained from the office of Secretary Karl H. McDonel.
+Requests for room reservations between 5:00 o'clock and 6:00 o'clock should be made with the Registrar's office.
 College buildings are not opened on Sundays for meetings.